 We downloaded pipeline-processed {\it Swift} XRT Level 1 products from the HEASARC Archive.
 Calibrated and cleaned event files in the XRT photon counting mode were produced using {\tt xrtpipeline} with standard screening criteria.

-We defined three XRT visits as 2013 August 26-28 (MJD=56531.4; 18.6~ks), 2014 February 6-25 (MJD=56702.0; 13.8~ks), and 2019 May 27-29 (MJD=58631.4; 4.3~ks), and each of the XRT datasets was coadded separately.
+Each of the 2013, 2014, and 2019 XRT datasets (18.6~ks, 13.8~ks, and 4.3~ks, respectively) was coadded separately.
 Spectral extraction and coadding of the event files were performed by using {\tt xselect}.
-A circular aperture of $47''$ in radius centered on the SDSS1133's optical coordinate was used for the source count extraction, and an annular aperture with the inner and outer radii of $100''$ and $200''$ centered on the SDSS1133's optical coordinates was used for the background count extraction. {\tt xrtmkarf} was used to create aperture-corrected (uncorrected) auxiliary response files (ARF) for the source (background) spectra, and an exposure time-weighted mean response file for each visit was created by using {\tt addarf}.
+A circular aperture of $47''$ in radius centered on the SDSS1133's optical coordinate was used for the source count extraction, and an annular aperture with the inner and outer radii of $100''$ and $200''$ centered on the SDSS1133's optical coordinates was used for the background count extraction.
+As shown in Section~\ref{sec:chandra}, not only SDSS1133 but also the Mrk~177's nuclear X-ray emission contribute to the X-ray counts in the $r = 47''$ circular aperture.
+Thus, precisely speaking, the luminosity upper limits obtained above should be interpreted as the limits for the total luminosity of SDSS1133 and Mrk~177, giving a conservative upper limits on the SDSS1133's luminosity.

+{\tt xrtmkarf} was used to create aperture-corrected (uncorrected) auxiliary response files (ARF) for the source (background) spectra, and an exposure time-weighted mean response file for each visit was created by using {\tt addarf}.
 A common response matrix file (RMF; swxpc0to12s6\_20130101v014.rmf) taken from CALDB was used for the subsequent analysis.